habin-isa/stream-dream/README.md

 - See a chart for channel statistics (subscriber and view counts)
 - See total video count for channel (updated based on current date)
 - Newest videos show first, refreshing data
+- Toggle to render vidoes by view count
 - Fetch to Youtube data API
-- Title and date for each upload shown
+- Title and date for each upload shown with statistics

 ## Use the app: